Light

 Symptoms

-• deep purple leaves fading toward dull green or grayish-purple
+• deep purple leaves fading toward dull green or a grayish-purple over successive weeks

-• new leaves emerging noticeably paler than older ones
+• new leaves emerging noticeably paler than the older leaflets around them

 Causes